 - Rides, attractions, shopping, Dining and accommodation available!

-Spending several days in Hong Kong and not getting to enjoy their very own Disneyland wouldn’t seem right at all!
+Spending several days in Hong Kong and not going to Disneyland just wouldn’t be right at all!

 Navigate your way through 7 themed areas, namely: